Martha McDonald: Early life

+Career

 After completing her degree, McDonald worked as a freelance journalist, a museum docent, and a fundraiser with the Maternity Care Coalition.
 In the 1990s, she co-founded Belladonna, a music ensemble performing 17th- and 18th-century bawdy songs and ballads, often reframed through a feminist lens.
 Around the same period, she performed with the Big Mess Cabaret, a Philadelphia-based collective of experimental theater artists.
-Early work featured monologues she wrote based on research into mythological characters and Baroque opera heroines.
+Her early work featured monologues she wrote based on research into mythological characters and Baroque opera heroines.
 She received regional press and recognition for many of them including: Diva Trouble: The Death of Dido and Other Diversions (2000), Girls on the Rocks: A Mermaid’s Tale (2001), and Madwomen Unplugged (1999).

 In the early 2000s, McDonald was commissioned to respond to the collection of rare books, 18th century furniture and decorative arts at the Rosenbach Museum and Library in Philadelphia.
-In Petals From the Same Flower, her first site-specific piece, McDonald guided the audience through the museum, focusing on objects that were pretending to be something else, Chinoiserie mirrors, Empire furniture, and Shakespeare forgeries, while clothed in an 18th-century dress made in contemporary patterned fabrics.
-The work explored themes of authenticity and artifice and transitioned her work off the stage and into specific sites.
+In Petals From the Same Flower, her first site-specific piece, McDonald guided the audience through the museum, focusing on objects that were pretending to be something else, Chinoiserie mirrors, Empire style furniture, and Shakespeare forgeries, while clothed in an 18th-century dress made in contemporary patterned fabrics.

 Lament, a 2006 performance presented as part of Soft Sites through the Institute of Contemporary Art, Philadelphia, strengthened her new format outside the theater space.
 McDonald performed outdoors at Bartram’s Garden in collaboration with artist Katie Holten.
-Focusing on the extinction of plants and John Bartram’s 18th century botanical garden, McDonald led participants through segments of Bartram’s Garden and performed a vocal lament at the river’s edge before departing in a canoe.
+Focusing on the extinction of plants and John Bartram’s 18th-century botanical garden, McDonald led participants through segments of Bartram’s Garden and performed a vocal lament at the river’s edge before departing in a canoe.

-In 2008, McDonald relocated to Melbourne, Australia with her husband, Alex Baker, who had joined the curatorial team at National Gallery of Victoria as Senior Curator, Contemporary Art.
-While in Australia, McDonald pursued a Master of Fine Art at Monash University, and her work shifted to focus on the creation of handmade objects, costumes and material explorations.
+In 2008, McDonald relocated to Melbourne, Australia where she pursued a Master of Fine Art at Monash University.
+Her work shifted to focus on the creation of handmade objects, costumes, and material explorations.
 Addressing her dislocation from her home in the United States, she studied Victorian mourning culture and reconnected with Appalachian folk music.
-Memory and longing are often themes of McDonald’s performances, and she continues to explore unique, historical materials and forms through her work.
+McDonald's performances often focus on the themes of memory and longing, and she continues to explore unique, historical materials and forms through her work.

-Since her return to the United States in 2012, McDonald has deepened her research into historical artists, material practices and forms.
-Her artistic practice integrates research, performance, craft, and collaboration to explore the emotional and historical resonance of sites and their related objects, people and materials.
+Since her return to the United States in 2012, McDonald has deepened her research into historical artists, material practices, and forms.
 Her projects often begin with in-depth investigations into archives and local histories, focusing on the ways cultural narratives are embodied through material practices.

+Through a Smithsonian Artist Research Fellowship in 2023, McDonald studied the Appalachian dulcimer at the National Museum of American History and Center for Folklife and Cultural Heritage.